Temmy1997/temi-library/AWS/ebs vs efs.md

 # ELACTIC  BLOCK VOLUME (EBS)
 * This is netwpork bdrive that can attached to an instance.
-* User can still getdata even after an instance is terminated.
+* User can still get data even after an instance is terminated.
 * EBS Volume cannot be atta hed to two EC2 instances at a time.
 * They are bound to a specific AZ.
   - EBS volume in attached to US-EAST1 cannot be attahed to US-EAST2